rooprg/python_api_challenge_weatherpy_vacationpy/README.md

 _For the relationship between Cloudiness and Latitude, both r-values indicate weak to no association between Latitude and Cloudiness as you approach the equator (0 degrees) from either pole.
 Clustering of points at 0% and 100% Cloudiness may indicate an association between Cloudiness and another factor, but Latitude is a poor predictor of Cloudiness per degree Latitude._

-(g) Linear Regression for Wind Speed versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:
+(viii) Linear Regression for Wind Speed versue Latitude [Northern Hemisphere, followed by Southern Hemisphere]:

 ![Northern Hemisphere Linear Regression for Wind Speed versus Latitude](output_data/lr_wind_vs_lat_nh.png)